-We are pleased to be supporting the four women incumbents for US Senate and four women Governors up for re-election in 2022.
+We are pleased to be supporting the four women incumbents for US Senate as well as women Governors up for re-election in 2022.

 We are keeping an eye on Sen. Tammy Duckworth in Illinois as several prominent Republicans are considering running.

 Sen. Patty Murray, the highest-ranking woman in the Senate, is also up for re-election but should be safe.

 We are also supporting Cheri Beasley for the open seat in North Carolina, Val Demings (challenging Sen. Marco Rubio) in Florida, Abby Finkenauer (challenging Sen. Chuck Grassley) in Iowa, and Sarah Godlewski (challenging Sen. Ron Johnson) in Wisconsin.

 Gubernatorial races are also critical this cycle and we have several women who won in the 2018 wave up in 2022.

 Michigan Gov. Gretchen Whitmer faces a tough, high-profile re-election.
 Numerous Republicans are lining up for a competitive primary and this race will draw national resources.